Editing Services

 One Final Note

 I have extensive experience in the speculative fiction areas of fiction: horror, fantasy, and science fiction.
-I can also developmental edit with great confidence any kind of fiction from women’s lit to romance to historical fiction to westerns.
+I can also developmental edit with great confidence any kind of fiction from contemporary to romance to historical fiction to westerns.